reusestore/theme-fuse-react/src/app/main/components/material-ui/material-ui-examples/tabs/tabs-es.md

 If you have read the [overrides documentation page](/customization/overrides/) but aren't confident jumping in, here's an example of how you can change the main color of the Tabs.

-⚠️ While the material design specification encourages theming, this example is off the beaten path.
+⚠️ A pesar de que la especificación de material design anima a usar temas, este ejemplo no es común.

 {{"demo": "pages/demos/tabs/CustomizedTabs.js"}}